syncfusion-content/blazor-docs/blazor/pager/getting-started-webapp.md

 ---
 layout: post
-title: Getting started with Syncfusion Blazor Pager Web App in Visual Studio
+title: Getting started with Syncfusion Pager Component in Blazor Web App
 description: Check out the documentation for getting started with Syncfusion Blazor Pager Components in Blazor Web App.
 platform: Blazor
 control: Pager
 documentation: ug
 ---

-# Getting Started with Blazor Pager Web App
+# Getting started with Blazor Pager Component in Blazor Web App

-This article provides a step-by-step instructions for building `Blazor Web App` with `Blazor Pager` component using [Visual Studio](https://visualstudio.microsoft.com/vs/).
+This section briefly explains about how to include `Blazor Pager` component in your Blazor Web App using [Visual Studio](https://visualstudio.microsoft.com/vs/).

 ## Prerequisites